Most coronavirus patients recover, still anxiety, fear loom

 This story corrects that the Gulf War was in 1991, not 1999.

 Milko reported from Jakarta, Indonesia.
+Associated Press video producer Olivia Zhang in Beijing contributed to this report.

 The Associated Press Health and Science Department receives support from the Howard Hughes Medical Institute’s Department of Science Education.
 The AP is solely responsible for all content.